Sydney Olympic Park

 Things to do

 Sporting fans will get a thrill out of visiting the epic stadiums that hosted the 2000 Sydney Olympic Games, which are now open to the public.
-Stadium Australia hosts major sporting matches and concerts by the likes of U2 and The Rolling Stones but was first memorialised as the venue where Cathy Freeman won an Olympic gold medal.
+Stadium Australia (also known as Accor Stadium) hosts major sporting matches and concerts by the likes of U2 and The Rolling Stones but was first memorialised as the venue where Cathy Freeman won an Olympic gold medal.

 Aspiring freestyle swimming gold medallists can swim laps in the pool where Ian Thorpe won three Olympic gold medals.
 Check out the Dive into History exhibition at the Aquatic Centre, which celebrates the great stories and triumphs of Australia’s swimming legends, or take a tour of the centre, which is home to four indoor heated pools, a rapid river ride and giant water slide.

 You can hire a bike to explore the 35km cycling pathways in Bicentennial Park, one of Australia’s largest urban parklands.
 There are free barbecue facilities in the park, as well as lakeside picnic areas, and splashing fountains and water spouts.
-Other activities in Sydney Olympic Park include Segway tours, circus classes and an archery centre.
-Check out the busy events calendar to see what else is on.
+Other activities in Sydney Olympic Park include Segway tours, circus classes, an archery centre and a smash room.

 Couple running at Sydney Olympic Park, Sydney West